 Getting to and around the 5 National Parks in Utah

 If you live in one of the states surrounding Utah, it is possible to drive to the state.
 Otherwise, the best option is to fly.
-For this road trip, you have two options.
+For this road trip, you have four options.

 The first is to fly into Salt Lake City, UT.
 Salt Lake City is 4 hours from Moab, Utah and 4.5 hours from Zion National Park.
 This creates a round trip for the rental car.
 The major airport is served by most major airlines.

-The second option is to fly into Salt Lake City, Utah and head towards Moab and end your trip in Las Vegas, Nevada which is only 2 hours from Zion.
+The second option is to fly into Salt Lake City, Utah and head towards Moab and end your trip in Las Vegas, Nevada.
 This does create a one-way rental on the car.
 Make sure your rental agency allows for this.

 Planning a vacation in Utah’s National Parks